abbbi/issue2mbox/README.md

 ## Use Cases

 * sync your issue history to your projects source to keep them permanently
-* use the mbox files to migreate your issues to other forges like sourcehut
+* use the mbox files to migrate your issues to other forges like sourcehut